PufferFinance/UniFi/l1-contracts/docs/registration.md

 ```

 This modifier ensures that:
-1. The `Operator` (msg.sender) is a registered operator in the EigenLayer system.
+1. The `Operator` (msg.sender) is a registered operator in EigenLayer's system.
 2. The `podOwner` has an EigenPod.
 3. The `podOwner` has delegated their stake to the `Operator`.